Botryococcus braunii: Oils and potential use as biofuel

-According to page 30 on Aquatic Species Program report, the A-strain of Botryococcus braunii did not function well as a feedstock for lipid-based fuel production due to its slow growth (one doubling every 72 hours).
+According to the U.S. Department of Energy's Aquatic Species Program 19989 report, the A-strain of Botryococcus braunii did not function well as a feedstock for lipid-based fuel production due to its slow growth (one doubling every 72 hours).
 However, subsequent research by Qin showed that the doubling time could be reduced to 48 hours in its optimal growth environment.
 In view of findings by Frenz, the doubling times may not be as important as the method of hydrocarbon harvest.
 The Aquatic Species Program also found A-strain Botryococcus braunii oil to be less than ideal, having most of its lipids as C29 to C34 aliphatic hydrocarbons, and less abundance of C18 fatty acids.
 This evaluation of the oils of Botryococcus braunii was done in relation to their suitability for transesterification (i.e. creating biodiesel), which was the focus of the Aquatic Species Program at the time Botryococcus braunii was evaluated.
 The Aquatic Species Program did not study oils of Botryococcus braunii for their suitability in hydrocracking, as some subsequent studies have done on the "B" race.

 Extraction of oils

-Compared to other green algae species, Botryococcus braunii has a relatively thick cell wall that is accumulated from previous cellular divisions; making extraction of cytoplasmic components rather difficult.
+Compared to other green algae species, Botryococcus braunii has a relatively thick cell wall that is accumulated from previous cellular divisions, making extraction of cytoplasmic components rather difficult.
 Much of the useful hydrocarbon oil is outside of the cell, acting as a biofilm to aggregate individual cells into colonies.
 The best method of separating the oils from the cells with minimal damage to the cells has long been sought.
 For some time, it has been known that hexane can perform this function.
 However, an electrical method may be cleaner and better overall.
 Electric fields have been applied in short pulses to extract hydrocarbons from other species of microalgae by weakening the cell walls.
 These pulses have been microseconds to milliseconds in length.
 In April 2017 it was reported researchers at Kumamoto University in Japan have used shorter, nanosecond long pulses to target the extracellular matrix of Botryococcus braunii.
 They found the electric method to be less costly and less damaging to the cells than other methods.
-The Kunamoto scientists found that when the pulses are applied ten times per second, the optimal field strength was 50 kilovolts per centimeter and the optimal energy applied to be 55.6 Joules per milliliter of Botryococcus braunii matrix.
+The Kumamoto scientists found that when the pulses are applied ten times per second, the optimal field strength was 50 kilovolts per centimeter and the optimal energy applied to be 55.6 Joules per milliliter of Botryococcus braunii matrix.
 Polysaccharides are also extracted from the matrix and must be separated from the oils.